uncle-barchen/ruqmoi/ruqmoi.md

 + Rune: ᚷ [Gebo/Gift](#αινιγματα)
   + poem: "Gifts are given heartily, when the heart turns gratefully."
   + keywords: giving, sacrifice, receiving, mutual obligation, thankfulness
++ The Wanderer's Oracle: Thunder ‖ Wind
+  + situation: The Wanderer hears the sound of distant thunder carried on the wind.
+  + admonition: Continue your journey without faltering; but take to heart that, though the weather is clear now, those distant storms will soon arrive.
 + Bible: 2 Kings 1 - Elijah and the death of Ahaziah
 + Additional Concepts:
   + Becoming father